Choctaw Casinos & Resorts: Locations

+Casino Too

+In addition to the 8 stand-alone casinos, Choctaw also operates 15 casinos inside their travel plazas which are referred to as Casino Too.
+They are located in the following towns: Antlers, Atoka, Broken Bow, Calera, Durant, Grant, Heavener, Hugo, Idabel, McAlester, Pocola, Poteau, Stigler, Stringtown, and Wilburton.

 History

 The Choctaw Casino Resort sits on a 50-acre site, adjacent to the former Choctaw Casino Bingo.
 The Choctaw Casino Bingo was built in 1987 and was the first of the Choctaw gaming franchise.
-In 2006, the original $60 million resort (now known as the South Casino) was completed with the construction.
+In 2006, the original $60 million resort (now known as the Link Casino) was completed with construction.
 Soon after completion, tribal officials determined they built too small for their clientele and went underway with an expansion.
-In February 2010, a larger casino was built adjacent to the existing resort and became known as the North Casino.
-The Grand Hotel Tower is built atop the North Casino.
+In February 2010, a larger casino was built adjacent to the existing resort and became known as the Grand Casino.
+The Grand Hotel Tower is built atop the Grand Casino.
 The Bingo Hall then closed, shortly after the opening of the expansion.

 Durant

 Tourism

 The Choctaw Casino Resort and Choctaw Casino Bingo complex is a major tourist destination for Durant, the State of Oklahoma, North Texas, including the Dallas–Fort Worth metroplex, Arkansas, Louisiana, and Kansas.
-Some 5,000-6,000 people patronize the facility each week, about 300,000 annually.
-About 81 percent of the casino's customers are from Texas, and the casino is heavily marketed on television, radio, and the internet to people in the Dallas–Fort Worth area.
+Some 20,000-25,000 people patronize the facility each week, about 1,200,000 annually.
+About 75 percent of the casino's customers are from Texas, and the casino is heavily marketed on television, radio, and the internet to people in the Dallas–Fort Worth area.
 Marketing materials put emphasis on the casino's location as being "One Hour North of Dallas."

 Facilities

 The Oasis

 In addition to the casino's gaming floor, the Choctaw Casino & Resort features The Oasis swimming area where visitors will find multiple pool areas, water slides, Jacuzzis, cabanas, and dive-in movies being shown on an inflatable screen during the summer months.
+It is currently closed for renovations as of Spring of 2023.

+Aqua at Sky Tower

+Aqua includes 3 acres of swimming for all ages.
+With two separate pools, Aqua has a family pool and Adults pool (21+ only).
+Amenities of Aqua include water slides, a swim-up bar, cabanas, hot tubs, and more.

 Choctaw Wellness Center

 The Choctaw Wellness Center has amenities including a full gymnasium and an indoor walking track.
+This facility is only open for Choctaw Tribal members or team members of the Choctaw Nation of Oklahoma.

 The District

-Completed in September 2015, the District is an entertainment center with attractions including a video arcade, movie theater, bowling alley, and laser tag arena.
+Completed in September 2015, the District is an entertainment center with attractions including a video arcade, movie theater, bowling alley, and virtual reality arena.
 The District is a non-smoking area.

+Sky Tower

+Choctaw Resort of Durant was expanded with a Sky Tower featuring 21 floors and 1,000 hotel rooms.
+This expansion opened in August 2021.

 Choctaw Nation

 The Choctaw casinos in Oklahoma are owned and operated by the Choctaw Nation of Oklahoma.
-Proceeds from the casino are used to fund many development programs benefiting local communities and the Choctaw Nation of Oklahoma.
+Proceeds from the casino are used to fund many development and education programs benefiting local communities and the Choctaw Nation of Oklahoma.